 One certificate award project, which was co-funded by the European Social Fund, is an example of good practice recognising parenthood as a value.
 This project, ‘Family-Friendly Enterprise Certificate’ (Certifikat družini prijazno podjetje) is organised by the Ekvilib Institute in cooperation with the MDDSZ and the Trade Union Mladi Plus.

-Currently the largest number of young people ever are being integrated into the labour market by active employment policy.
 The Employment Relationship Act (Zakon o delovnih razmerjih) includes some provisions regarding mothers and their rights (night work, etc.), but in practice still falls short of allowing young parents to more successfully reconcile work and family life.
 Some other measures have also been adopted, such as subventions for housing for young families and benefits for student parents/families.